grafana/agent/docs/flow/config-language/syntax.md

 ```

 ## Comments
-River configuration files support single-line `//` as well as `/* */` block
+River configuration files support single-line `//` as well as block `/* */`
 comments.

 ## Identifiers
 River considers an identifier as valid if it consists of one or more UTF-8
-letters, digits or underscores, but it doesn't start with a digit.
+letters, digits or underscores, but doesn't start with a digit.